 It is estimated that a foot of light snow weighs approximately 5 lbs. per square foot, with wet or heavily-packed snow weighing as much as 10 to 20 lbs. per square foot.
 Snow that thaws and refreezes can add an additional 40 to 60 lbs. per square foot of weight to your roof.

 Snow may also plug sewer vents, causing sewer gas to back up in your house.
 In addition, snow can cover up your roof vents or ridge vent, trapping moist air in your attic.
 When this happens, warmer air will freeze to the bottom of your roof and form frost.
 Once outside temperatures warm up, the frost will melt, causing leaks in your house.

 Removing snow from rooftops is dangerous and should be left to a trained professional with the proper safety equipment and tools.
-Not only do people fall and incur serious bodily injury when cleaning their own roofs, their inexperience can cause costly damage to shingles and eaves.
+Not only do people fall and incur serious bodily injury when cleaning their own roofs, but their inexperience can also cause costly damage to shingles and eaves.
 Depending on the weight load, roof pitch, drifting, etc., snow must be removed in a particular pattern to avoid causing instability as the work progresses.
-Ground snow removal equipment is not suited for rooftop snow removal, and can cause extensive damage to the roof, to any skylights, vents, antenna lines, electrical lines, gas lines, etc.
+Ground snow removal equipment is not suited for rooftop snow removal and can cause extensive damage to the roof, to any skylights, vents, antenna lines, electrical lines, gas lines, etc.

 For the safety of your family, friends and property, call the experts in rooftop snow and ice dam removal at Zablocki Roofing.
 We will take the appropriate measures to protect your landscaping, air conditioners, furnace exhaust/intake and gas meters.
 We can also remove large piles of snow that accumulate in front of doors, windows, sidewalks, decks and driveways during rooftop snow removal if needed.
-Contact us today for more information.